 - No free tier

-- Requires AWS expertise
+- Locked into AWS

 Best For: Enterprise teams already using AWS

-7. Google App Engine
+Heroku Alternative #7 | Google App Engine

 Product Description: Google App Engine is a fully managed serverless platform that lets developers focus on code while Google handles infrastructure management.
 It offers automatic scaling, versioning, and security features integrated with Google Cloud services.